gaborbozo/Notes/java/functional-programming/basics.md

 new Thread(() -> { System.out.println(a + b); }
 ```
-This is because lambda expressions may outlive the method in which they are defined.
-Java wants to avoid unexpected behavior caused by changing variables in closures.
-This restriction ensures thread safety and consistency.
+**This is because lambda expressions may outlive the method in which they are defined**.
+Java wants to avoid unexpected behavior caused by changing variables in closures. **This restriction ensures thread safety and consistency**.
 Both **inner classes** and **lambda expressions** can close over variables.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTc0NTU1NTAsMTU2ODIyMjczMSw3Mj
+eyJoaXN0b3J5IjpbLTUwNTkyODUxMCwtMTc1NzQ1NTU1MCwxNT
-k3ODcwMDFdfQ==
+Y4MjIyNzMxLDcyOTc4NzAwMV19
 -->